tmoula/Smick/README.md

 ## The problem

 Doing this by hand doesn't scale.
 I'd have to watch hundreds of hours of footage to catch the right moments.
-So I built Smick: a lightweight computer-vision system that monitors livestreams in real time, detects the exact moment someone smokes on camera, and fires a chatbot message — along with the book — right when viewers are most psychologically open to it.
+So I built Switch: a lightweight computer-vision system that monitors livestreams in real time, detects the exact moment someone smokes on camera, and fires a chatbot message — along with the book — right when viewers are most psychologically open to it.

 ---